Managing risk—it’s why companies hire your managed services firm.

 Let’s face it—stuff happens (see Rule #4 of the Auvik Way) and not all of it can be predicted or avoided.
 Maybe a switch suddenly dies because of a component flaw.
 Maybe flooding takes out part of a client’s network.

 No matter what causes the downtime, however, getting the client back up as quickly as possible is important.
 It’s important for saving that client from costly disruption, of course.
 But it’s also important for maintaining their trust and a positive working relationship.

 For all these reasons, backing up your clients’ network devices is crucial—just as crucial as a backup and disaster recovery (BDR) strategy for endpoints and data.

 Not many of your clients, if any, will operate without a BDR strategy for endpoints and data.
-And they’re expecting you have them similarly covered on network devices.
+And they’re expecting you to have them similarly covered on network devices.

 But do you?

 Manual backups don’t work

 Since manual configuration backups for network devices are extremely time-consuming, you might do them just monthly or even quarterly.
 Most often, though, what we see is MSPs simply aren’t doing config backups at all.

 That leaves a big hole in the service you’re offering clients.